What is it?

 Leaves no residue on the track, and no gunk in your engine.

-Universal - works for any loco from any manufacturer in any scale.
+Universal - works for any locomotive from any manufacturer in any scale.

 How is it installed?

 Using a toothpick, apply one or two drops to a rotating driver (power the belly-up loco).
 BULLFROG SNOT forms a thin, very grippy plastic traction tire, virtually invisible after it cures.

 Thin with water to meet your purpose.
 Z-scalers like it thin and apply with a fine brush.
 O-scalers use a trowel (so we've heard).
 Mix like you would epoxy.
 The water goes away as the BULLFROG SNOT cures.

 Apply just enough to evenly cover the surface with a thin coat.
 Too much makes a mess.
 Allow the wheels to continue to turn as you watch BULLFROG SNOT cure, let the laws of physics create a nice round tire, until the color is gone - maybe 10 minutes or so.